 What are the Types of Trade Finance Lenders?

-Some commercial banks have specialised trade finance divisions, which offer facilities to businesses.
-Commercial banks represent the majority share of financial institutions globally, although they range in size from small and niche banks to large multinational banks.
+Banks account for the majority of financial institutions globally, although they range in size from small regional operators to large multinationals.

-Smaller domestic banks can however be advantageous to SMEs too – being niche, it can be easier to accommodate the specific (albeit riskier) needs of SMEs.
+Larger banks typically have a stronger international reputation, so can provide cross-border services at a lower cost than smaller banks e.g. LC confirmation.
+However, smaller banks are usually able to offer flexibility and tailored products.
+Smaller domestic banks can also be advantageous to SMEs too – being niche, it can be easier to accommodate the specific (albeit riskier) needs of SMEs.

 Development Finance Institutions

-There are also Export Credit Agencies (ECAs), which are normally government backed institutions that guarantee a domestic companies’ exports.
-Find out more, and the different ECAs around the world on our ECA hub here.
+There are also Export Credit Agencies (ECAs), which are government-backed institutions that guarantee a domestic companies’ exports.
+Find out more about the different ECAs around the world on our ECA hub here.